 Here’s my top five mistakes to avoid when pitching your freelance services:

 3) Clearly not understanding what we do, who we are and who we work for.
 We are B2B tech ergo if you are not B2B tech it’s not a good fit, honestly.
-Sending me some vanilla pitch about my ‘organisation’ has me lost at organistation.
+Sending me some vanilla pitch about my ‘organisation’ has me lost at organisation.

-4) Not demonstrating you have the four core skills: client management, content production, media relations, social media management.
+4) Not demonstrating you have the four core skills: client management, content production, media or analyst relations, social media management.
 The rest is neither here nor there.
 And by demonstrating I mean send me a link to something you’ve written, send me coverage, show me a channel that you run…

 5) Taking too long to tell me anything at all – this is a pitch right?